 Learn a few greetings to be polite

 Many Americans automatically think of “ciao!” when they think of Italy.
 But “ciao” is really informal, something you’d use for friends or family, like “hey” or “bye”, but not as a normal greeting or goodbye.

 You’d typically said “buongiorno” in the morning and through most of the day to greet someone, and “buonasera” in the evening.
-You can learn more about easy Italian phrases to know in this post!
+You can learn more about easy Italian phrases and some helpful words to know in these posts!

 Up in your personal space